All Episodes

 You couple that with going into the 1992 election, there was an economic downturn that was not a recession, maybe a mild recession for a month, but that gave Clinton and Gore the opportunity to claim it was the worst economy in the last 50 years.

-It was also gave us gave rise to H. Ross Perot.
+It also gave rise to H. Ross Perot.

 It just can't happen.

-Something from Arkansas remembered his lousy speech at the previous Democrat convention where he's booed off the stage after speaking like Fidel Castro for hours and hours and hours, it seemed.
+Something from Arkansas remembered his lousy speech at the previous Democratic convention where he's booed off the stage after speaking like Fidel Castro for hours and hours and hours, it seemed.

-And everybody said, when he could wake up, he gave the impression he didn't want it.
+And everybody said, when he go wake up, he gave the impression he didn't want it.

 He gave the impression he really wasn't that desirous.